DOI-USGS/sciencebasepy/readme.md

 Log out of ScienceBase

 ### Create
+Note: When uploading associated files, such as the various files making up a shapefile, or a raster and its associated SLD, be sure to upload them with a single call to `upload_files_and_create_item`.
+Otherwise, ScienceBase will not create the appropriate facets, and services will not be created.

 * `create_item(sb_json)`
 Create a new ScienceBase item.
 Documentation on the sb_json format can be found at https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Item+Core+Model

+* `upload_file_and_create_item(parentid, filename)`
+Upload a file and create a ScienceBase item.
+Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.

+* `upload_files_and_create_item(parentid, [filename,...])`
+Upload a set of files and create a ScienceBase item.
+Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.

 ### Read
 * `get_item(id)`